Janakh/Ei-sGallery/README.md

-# upload-image-using-multer
+# Ei'sGallery

-Image GET and POST action using  Node js, ejs, Multer Mongodb(mLab)
+A university project using Javascript framework